 The Stability Pool Worked as Intended

-Using the bottom as a yardstick, this means that users who provided USDH in exchange for liquidation rewards earned around $170,000 in liquidated assets.
+Using the bottom as a yardstick, users who provided USDH in exchange for liquidation rewards yielded around $170,000 in liquidated assets.

 During this event, the amount of USDH in the Stability Pool was reduced to half the amount held in deposits at the start of the month.
 On May 1st, there were 6.4 million USDH deposited in the Stability pool, and on May 17th, there were 3 million.

-Factoring in the USDH that was burned for liquidations, we can surmise that 1.8 million USDH were withdrawn from the Stability Pool to repay loans.
+Factoring in the USDH that was burned for liquidations, it can be surmised that 1.8 million USDH was withdrawn from the Stability Pool to repay loans.

 Liquidations Began Failing When Solana's Performance Declined